Ichimonji10/impedimenta/ansible/physical/roles/transmission/README.rst

 ---------

 ``transmission_password``
-    A password that users must provde to Transmission to view its web interface.
+    A password that users must provide to Transmission to view its web interface.
 If provided, the Transmission configuration script is installed.
     Also used by the nginx role.
 Optional, but if omitted, certain tasks will be skipped.